Jalastin/ECS-189L-Project/ProjectDocument.md

 ### Physics Materials

-- Using Physics 2D Materials, I created three different materials - an ice, slime, and normal material.
+- Using Physics 2D Materials, I created three different materials - an [ice](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Resources/Ice%20Material.physicsMaterial2D), [slime](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Resources/Slime%20Material.physicsMaterial2D), and [default](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Resources/Default%20Material.physicsMaterial2D) material.
 Ice has decreased friction, slime has increased bounciness, and normal has standard friction and no bounciness.
 These three materials were utilized in level design to increase the difficulty of certain sections of the level.

 ### Dark Zone

-- I created a “Dark Zone” using Sprite Masks following [this tutorial.](https://youtu.be/EfXLi6AWc_4) In my case, both the player and pearl have a “flashlight” zone around them which lets them see within a close vicinity of those GameObjects.
+- I created a “Dark Zone” using Sprite Masks following [this tutorial.](https://youtu.be/EfXLi6AWc_4) In my case, both the player and pearl have a “flashlight” child object which lets them see through darkness within a close vicinity of the respective parent GameObjects.
 [I also added some extra code so that when the Player enters the Dark Zone, it slowly becomes darker until it hits the specified darknessStrength.](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Scripts/DarkZoneController.cs)

 ![](./ExampleImages/DarkZoneDemonstration.gif)